Minimum qualifying debt:

 Freedom Debt Relief Qualification Requirements

+To get started, visit the company’s website and book your free evaluation with one of its experts.
 They will analyze the state of your credit, your options, and how much you can save by choosing credit negotiation.

-Debt settlement isn’t available in all states.
+Keep in mind, though, that debt settlement isn’t available in all states.
 While the program covers 75% of the US, exceptions include Connecticut, Georgia, Hawaii, Illinois, Kansas, Maine, Mississippi, New Hampshire, New Jersey, North Dakota, Oregon, Rhode Island, South Carolina, Vermont, Washington, West Virginia, and Wyoming.

-Like other settlement companies, Freedom Debt can’t help you with secured debts (mortgage, car loan, etc.) federal student debts, taxes, utility bills, and lawsuits.
+Like other settlement companies, Freedom Debt can’t help you with secured debts (mortgage, car loan, etc.), federal student debts, taxes, utility bills, and lawsuits.

 Is Freedom Debt Relief Worth It?